GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 1 - The conditional branch instruction of the enclave is executed.
 If taken, the corresponding information is stored within the BTB.
 Because this is occurring within the enclave, the LBR does not report this information.

-2 - Enclave execution is interrupted by the APIC timer and the OS takes control.
+2 - Enclave execution is interrupted by the APIC timer, and the OS takes control.

 3 - The OS enables the LBR and executes the shadowed code.